somedatapacket/docs.humio.com/content/sending_logs_to_humio/log_shippers/beats/metricbeat.md

 ## Configuration

-Because Humio supports parts of the Elasticsearch insertion API, you can send data from Metricbeat to Humio by configuring Metricbeat to use the built-in Elasticsearch output.
+Because Humio supports parts of the ElasticSearch insertion API, you can send data from Metricbeat to Humio by configuring Metricbeat to use the built-in ElasticSearch output.

 {{% notice note %}}
 ***Configuration documentation***